Kaiyali/SoccerGame/README.md

 ```
-This way was changed later to improve the game's overall feel and to quickly develop a [look at Movement Issues](https://github.com/Xpliot/SoccerGame/blob/main/Game/Issue.md) to understand this problem.
+This way is the changed version to improve the game's overall feel and to quickly develop a [look at Movement Issues](https://github.com/Xpliot/SoccerGame/blob/main/Game/Issue.md) to understand this problem.

 ### Step Two - Physics
 The following step was the most complex step I had to count: applying 2d physics.
 [Collision](https://github.com/Xpliot/SoccerGame/blob/main/Game/Issue.md) and the slowing effects of the players after being launched are what I categorized as "physics" in my game.